dbanty/dylananthony.com/_posts/fastapi-rust-6-aws-lambda.md

 AWS CDK is a tool that allows you to define your AWS infrastructure in a programming language instead of using CloudFormation syntax (e.g. in `template.yml` for `sam`).
 The languages available listed in the docs are TypeScript, JavaScript, Java, Python, and C#.
 The CLI tool also seems to indicate that F# is an option, so that might be worth looking into if it interests you.
 I went with TypeScript for this project because:

-1. It's a language I know
+1. It's a language I know.
-2. It's strongly, statically typed
+2. It's strongly, statically typed.
 3. The CDK CLI requires `node` anyway.

-It ended up being pretty difficult to figure out how to do this, you can copy my work from [the CDK branch].
+Before I walk through how I got to a working solution (as it was fairly difficult to piece together all the answers), feel free to take a look at [the CDK branch of the experiments repo] to see the result for yourself.
 The relevant bits are:

 1. The `Makefile` which contains rules for building/deploying via CDK
 2. The various `.json` files which configure the Node/TypeScript things
 3. The `cdk` directory which contains the actual infrastructure code

-Here's basically the process I followed to get there:
+Here's the high level process I followed to get there:

 1. Follow [these instructions](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to install CDK.
 2. Create a directory to keep your infrastructure code in and initialize it with cdk.
-I did `mkdir cdk && cd cdk && cdk init app --language typescript`
+I did `mkdir cdk && cd cdk && cdk init app --language typescript`.
+3. Delete the TypeScript handler code since we won't be needing that.
-3. Follow [these instructions](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) to add the necessary components for lambda and API Gateway.
+4. Follow [these instructions](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) to add the necessary components for Lambda and API Gateway.
-4. Take some inspiration from [this blog post](https://dev.to/aws-builders/building-an-aws-lambda-extension-with-rust-3p81) for setting up Rust builds with CDK.
+5. Take some inspiration from [this blog post](https://dev.to/aws-builders/building-an-aws-lambda-extension-with-rust-3p81) for setting up Rust builds with CDK.
-5. Find and use `apigateway.LambdaRestApi` in CDK to make the infrastructure setup way simpler.
+6. Find and use `apigateway.LambdaRestApi` in CDK to make the infrastructure setup way simpler.

 With the CDK code all set up correctly, the steps to deploy are: